Subashini-Kennedy/qtaim_embed/Documentation_suba.md

 2) Scripts to process these .pkl files are in "preprocess_43K_suba" folder

-   - File name: filter_qm9_to 43K.py
+   - File name: filter_qm9_to 43K.py and filter_qm9_to 43K.ipynb for vizualization

    - Choose the correct identifier to filter out the 43K

-   - Molecule key lives in the names column
+      Molecule key lives in the column "name" in .pkl files i.e, train and test .pkl files has column: name (example: gdb_48609.xyz) my_43k.txt file has a list of ids (example: gdb_48609)

+   - Filtering out based the id and creating 43 .pkl files and csv files train_qm9_qtaim_1205_labelled_corrected_my43k.pkl test_qm9_qtaim_1205_labelled_corrected_my43k.pkl

+    - Missing ids: 12 molecules in my_43K.txt cannot be found in the .pkl files list of the missing ids can be seen in the jupyter notebook: filter_qm9_to 43K.ipynb